 Volunteer Marty Ford is available for one-on-one instruction.
 Sign up for an hour at a time.

 *Please note: The computer class is conducted by a volunteer for the library.
 The Northampton Area Public Library is not responsible for any problems that may arise as a result of participation in the class.

-Northampton Area Public Library's book discussion group will be meeting on Wednesday, March 26th, at 7:00 PM.
-The book being discussed is Under the Feet of Jesus by Helena Maria Viramontes.
+Northampton Area Public Library's book discussion group will be meeting on Wednesday, May 28th, at 7:00 PM.
+The book being discussed is Sarah's Key by Tatiana de Rosnay.
 If you would like to participate in the discussion, please call or stop by the library to get the book.